6 Ways In-Cab Devices Can Benefit Fleets Beyond Compliance

 1. Closed, Proprietary Platforms Won’t Make the Grade

 Today fleets have a myriad of apps, software and documents that they want to share online with their drivers.
-Whether these are third-party or in-house, the range of applications can include navigation, parking, weather and DVIR apps, payroll reporting, driver bonuses, weigh station bypass, maintenance shop apps, training documentation … the list goes on.
-To ensure these can work together, in-cab device software must be open, non-proprietary, scalable, powerful and flexible enough to integrate with other applications.
+Whether these are third-party or in-house, the range of applications can include navigation, parking, weather and DVIR apps, payroll reporting, driver bonuses, weigh station bypass, maintenance shop apps, training documentation and more.
+To ensure these can work together, in-cab devices must be open, non-proprietary, scalable, powerful and flexible enough to integrate with other applications.

 2. Better Last–Mile Delivery